jaybird1291/cyber/content/posts/graphite-caught/index.en.md

 //  AFTER 18.3.1 - NEW blocks resend of foreign messages if (![message isFromMe]) {                       // message authored by someone else
     os_log_info(MessageServiceLog,
-                "Being requested to re-send a message that wasn’t sent by me");
+                "Being requested to re-send a message that wasn't sent by me");
     return;                                      // bail = exploit dies
 }
 ```

-_Why?_ - Paragon’s zero-click chain forged a **"resend"** control frame that pointed to a GUID in the victim’s chat DB (where `is_from_me == 0`).
+_Why?_ - Paragon's zero-click chain forged a **"resend"** control frame that pointed to a GUID in the victim's chat DB (where `is_from_me == 0`).
 The single guard above rejects that request, cutting the data-exfil path.

 You can see this here in the **SMS.db**: